johnlui/Pitaya/README.md

 > Thus, programs must be written for people to read, and only incidentally for machines to execute.
 >
-> ——《Structure and Interpretation of Computer Programs 》 Harold Abelson
+> Harold Abelson, "Structure and Interpretation of Computer Programs" ( S.I.C.P )

 Pitaya is a Swift HTTP / HTTPS networking library for people.
 Inspired by [Alamofire](https://github.com/Alamofire/Alamofire) and [JustHTTP](https://github.com/JustHTTP/Just).